Azure-Samples/modern-data-warehouse-dataops/single_tech_samples/datafactory/sample2_cicd_auto_publish/README.md

 3) The variables needed in Variable groups are- azure_subscription_id, azure_service_connection_name, resource_group_name, azure_data_factory_name.
 4) There is two more variable present in pipeline-

     `adf_code_path` which is the path in repo where our ADF code is stored.
-This is the same place that you choose as “Root folder” while linking Git with ADF.
+This is the same place that you choose as `Root folder` while linking Git with ADF.

     `adf_package_file_path` -This is the path in repo where the `package.json` file is present.
-This variable will be used in generating the ARM Templates.
+This file is used to generate the ARM Templates.

 ```
 variables: